PelagusWallet/pelagus-docs/docs/develop/api/quai-provider.md

 description: Reference for the Pelagus Provider API.
 ---

 The Pelagus provider API is a global Javascript API injected into the browser by the extension.
-The Pelagus provider and API are accessible via the injected `window.ethereum` object, which allows applications to interface with the users and the network.
+The Pelagus provider and API are accessible via the injected `window.pelagus` object, which allows applications to interface with the users and the network.

 ## Properties

-### window.ethereum.isPelagus

-The `isPelagus` property indicates whether the injected `window.ethereum` is Pelagus.
-This property is available on page load.

 ## Methods

-### window.ethereum.request(args)
+### window.pelagus.request(args)

 The `request` method is used to submit RPC API requests to Quai Network using Pelagus.
 The request returns a `Promise` that resolves to the result of the RPC method call.
 If the request fails, the promise will reject with an error.